 Chimney Brushes

-Chimneys need periodic inspection and cleaning to maintain efficiency and to reduce the chance of chimney fire.
 When selecting the correct chimney brush for your chimney, first measure the inside of your chimney and match that size to a brush below.
-An oversize brush will not improve cleaning and could become lodged in the chimney.
+An oversized brush will not improve cleaning and could become lodged in the chimney.
 An undersized brush will not provide the pressure on the walls for proper cleaning.

 Commonly asked questions about Chimney Brushes